 Thermoplastic Powder Coatings

-Polyolefin powders are based on polypropylene or polyethylene resins.
+Polyolefin-based coatings are based on polypropylene or polyethylene resins.
 They have a soft, almost waxy feel.
 Adhesion is an issue for these coatings even on sandblasted surfaces, and outdoor application is not recommended.
 Copolymers are used to improve adhesion and, with the correct primer, applications can be found in the pipeline business as insulation coatings.

 Vinyls.
-PVC-based coatings have a good water resistance and with a proper primer can be used in such applications as dishwasher baskets.
+PVC-based coatings have a good water resistance and, with a proper primer, can be used in such applications as dishwasher baskets.
 Surface hardness is limited, and the surface scratches easily.

 PVDF (polyvinylidene fluoride) resins are normally used in liquid systems to create very high-performing architectural coatings.
 In powder coatings, PVDF resins are mainly used in applications requiring very high chemical resistance.
-Valves, pipelines and other equipment in the chemical industry are often coated with PVDF powders.
+Valves, pipelines and other equipment in the chemical industry are often coated with PVDF powder coatings.
 A primer is recommended for adhesion.

-Good information is always needed to choose the right finish for the application.
-By using the overview and steps for selecting the right powder for the right application, shops should be able to avoid costly mistakes.
+By using this overview and steps for select-ing the right powder for the right application, shops should be able to avoid costly mistakes.